Quotes about mental health…

 “Remember, you have been criticizing yourself for years and it hasn’t worked.
 Try approving of yourself and see what happens.” – Louise Hay

 “Love yourself.
 Enough to take the actions required for your happiness.
 Enough to cut yourself loose from the drama-filled past.
 Enough to set a high standard for relationships.
 Enough to feed your mind and body in a healthy manner.
 Enough to forgive yourself.
 Enough to move on.” – Steve Maraboli

 “If you don’t love yourself, nobody will.
 Not only that, you won’t be good at loving anyone else.
 Loving starts with the self.” – Wayne Dyer

 Instead of allowing the world to dictate how you feel day by day about yourself, focus on self-care, positive encouragement, and self-love.
 That will help increase your self-esteem and self-confidence.

-It can be different things to different people.
-For you, it could be surrounding yourself with anti-anxiety remedies like lavender and practicing mindfulness or simply exercise.
+It can be different things for different people.
+For you, it could be surrounding yourself with anti-anxiety remedies like lavender and practicing mindfulness, or simply exercising.

 Healthy eating will always make you feel better but it can also be as simple as focusing on words of wisdom for a few minutes on the topic of mental health or chronic illness.

 Self-care is one of those things that are essential but we often don’t take enough time for.

 By taking care of yourself, your body, health, and mental well-being, you will not only feel better but you will also perform better in helping others better.